NunoSempere/nunosempere.github.io/maths-prog/MachineLearningDemystified/readme.md

 - [CleaningUpData.py](https://github.com/NunoSempere/nunosempere.github.io/blob/master/maths-prog/MachineLearningDemystified/CleaningUpData.py).
 I couldn't work with the dataset directly, so I tweaked it somewhat.
 - [AlgorithmsClassification.py](https://github.com/NunoSempere/nunosempere.github.io/blob/master/maths-prog/MachineLearningDemystified/AlgorithmsClassification.py).
 As a first exercise, I try to predict whether the medical bills of a particular individual are higher than the mean of the dataset.
 Some algorithms, like Naïve Bayes, are not really suitable for regression, but are great for predicting classes.
 After the first couple of examples, I wrapp everything in a function.
+  - Algorithms: Naïve Bayes (Bernoulli & Gaussian), Nearest Neighbours, Support Vector Machines, Decision Trees, Random Forests (and Extrarandom forests), and multilayer perceptron (simple NN).
-- [AlgorithmsRegression,py](https://github.com/NunoSempere/nunosempere.github.io/blob/master/maths-prog/MachineLearningDemystified/AlgorithmsRegression,py).
+- [AlgorithmsRegression.py](https://github.com/NunoSempere/nunosempere.github.io/blob/master/maths-prog/MachineLearningDemystified/AlgorithmsRegression.py).
 I try to predict the healthcare costs of a particular individual, using all the features in the dataset.
+  - Algorithms: Linear Regression, Lasso, Nearest Neighbours Regression, LinearSVR, SVR with different kernels, Tree regression, Random forest regression (and extra-random forest regression), and multilayer perceptron regression (simple NN).
+- [Clustering.py](https://github.com/NunoSempere/nunosempere.github.io/blob/master/maths-prog/MachineLearningDemystified/Clustering.py).
+I then studied some of the most common clustering algorithms.
+The area seems almost pre-Aristotelian.
+Clustering algorithms get the task to *[send a message to Garcia](https://courses.csail.mit.edu/6.803/pdf/hubbard1899.pdf)*, and they undertake the task, no questions asked.
+  - Algorithms: KMeans, Affinity Propagation, Mean Shift, Spectral Clustering, Agglomerative Clustering, DBSCAN, Birch, Gaussian Mixture.

 ## Thoughts on sklearn